Our Re-purposed Home

 A catio is a structure built to allow your cats to have some outdoor time in a safe place.
 Also known as an outdoor cat enclosure, outdoor cat shelter, or cat run, a catio gives your kitty to get some fresh air and sun when they would otherwise be in danger of doing so.

 Therefore, catios are purrfect for indoor cats.
-You see what I did there?
+Do you see what I did there?
 LOL

-Catios, or outdoor cat enclosures can be made in many different configurations, materials, and sizes.
-If your building your own, your only limited to space available, budget, and your imagination.
+Catios, or outdoor cat enclosures, can be made in many different configurations, materials, and sizes.
+If you’re building your own, you’re only limited to space available, your budget, and your imagination.

 Why build a catio out of PVC?

-There are a few different materials you could build your outdoor cat enclosure with, but in my opinion PVC is the most versatile.
+There are a few different materials you could build your outdoor cat enclosure with, but in my opinion, PVC is the most versatile and easiest to work with.
+If you want to build an easy DIY cat enclosure, PVC is your best friend (next to your cat of course) 🙂

-Like I said above building a cat enclosure out of PVC will allow you to keep it outdoors without fear of it rotting and falling apart.
+As I said above, building a cat enclosure out of PVC will allow you to keep it outdoors without fear of it rotting and falling apart.
 PVC is a plastic that cannot rot or break down so it’s perfect for outdoor use.

 PVC is also very lightweight and will allow you to move the entire enclosure to another area if you wish.
-Or if you want to store it during the winter, you can easily break it down to store it.
+Or if you want to store it during the winter, you can easily take it apart to store it.

 Update: I have since found a better way to attach the gate to the patio.
 Check out these PVC hinges updated in the supply list.